MartinP96/software_engineer_assignment/README.md

 # software_engineer_assignment

-This is a repository for sofware engineer job interview.
+This is a repository for software engineer job interview.